beachbears/landingpage/README.md

 # landingpage

-All images are credited to their respective owners.
-Some images were discovered via Pinterest
+Image Disclaimer: All images featured in this project are sourced from https://www.pinterest.com" Pinterest Copyright remains with the original creators and owners.